L3P3/lui/README.md

 ### Callbacks

-If you want to pass a function as a prop (eg. for event handlers), you should specify it outside the component or wrap it in a `hook_static` if neccessary.
-This way, it does not get updated on each render call.
-This is neccessary since `new Function() !== new Function()`.
+If a function is passed as a prop (eg. for event handlers), it should be defined outside of the component, so it will not get redefined on each rendering.

+If the callback requires something from your component, wrap it in `hook_callback`.
+This way, the child component does not update on each render call since `new Function() !== new Function()`.

+This _may_ just have a small impact on performance and you may as well just use closures as the React guys are doing it.
+Modern browsers are quite efficient in frequent function definitions.
+But older browsers would heavily profit from externalizing function definitions.

 ### Early exit